marcopompili/django-ckpages/README.md

     )
 ```

-At this point in the administration you should see the CKEditor used for textarea fields.
+At this point in the administration you should see the CKEditor used for text-area fields.